VoronDesign/VoronUsers/printer_mods/Zen3D/V0_1515_T-nut/README.md

 # Voron0 1515 T-Nut

 It is a great help during installation to prevent the nuts from moving.
-During the construction of Voron0, it comes in very handy with the screws of Pocketwatch, TopHat, Bed_Mount.
+During the construction of Voron0, it comes in very handy with the screws of MidPanel, TopHat, BedMount.

 ## hardware: